nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 4.

-**Use case: UC11 - Mark a task as incomplete**
+*Use case: UC13 - List Project**

 **MSS**

-1. User requests to mark a task to be incomplete.
+1. User requests to list all projects.
-2. Arrow shows the task to be incomplete.
+2. Arrow shows a list of all project.

     Use case ends.

 **Extensions**

 * 1a.
-The given task index is invalid.

-    * 1a1.
-Arrow shows an error message.

-      Use case resumes at step 2.

-* 2a.
-The tasks list is empty.
+No projects available.

   Use case ends.

-**Use case: UC12 - Clear the task panel**
+**Use case: UC14 - Clear the task panel**

 **MSS**